Hacker can unscramble coded Web traffic for $200

 Marlinspike said that small to mid-sized businesses and consumers typically use VPN software with the point-to-point tunneling protocol.

-Large corporations typically supply their employees with VPN software from Cisco Systems Inc (CSCO.O), whose communications cannot be cracked by CloudCracker.com, he said.
+Large corporations typically supply their employees with VPN software from Cisco Systems Inc, whose communications cannot be cracked by CloudCracker.com, he said.

 Marlinspike has worked for Twitter since the end of last year when the mobile blogging service acquired a company he co-founded, Whisper Systems.
 Marlinspike said that CloudCracker.com was a personal project and has nothing to do with Twitter.